kensho-technologies/graphql-compiler/README.rst

 that transform user-provided queries on the *desired* data model into queries on the *actual* data model in the underlying data systems.

-When macros are defined, the compiler loads them into a **macro registry** -- a data structure that tracks all currently available macros, the resulting GraphQL schema (accounting for macros), and any additional metadata needed by the compiler.
+When macros are defined, the compiler loads them into a `macro registry <Macro registry>`_ -- a data structure that tracks all currently available macros, the resulting GraphQL schema (accounting for macros), and any additional metadata needed by the compiler.
 The compiler then leverages this registry to expand queries that rely on macros, rewriting them into equivalent queries that do not contain any macros and therefore reflect the actual underlying data model.
 This makes them somewhat similar to SQL's idea of non-materialized views, though there are some key differences:

 - SQL views require database access and special permissions; databases are